ircam-ismm/comote/README.md

     + [x] timer for retry on load error
 - [x] properly redirect `QRcode` to `Play` or `WebView`

+- [ ] fix: webview should try reload only when screen is focused

 ### Target v2

 - [ ] check https://www.npmjs.com/package/@react-native-community/netinfo